Who will be the next pope? Here's a list of some possible candidates to succeed Pope Francis.

 Pope Francis' death on Monday, the day after Easter Sunday, started off a series of traditions that in a few weeks will culminate in a vote for the next pope.

-After Pope Francis is laid to rest, his successor will be decided by the Catholic Church's cardinal electors, a group of about 135 cardinals under the age of 80, who are expected to begin their conclave in early to mid-May to hold a secretive election for the next pontiff.
+After Pope Francis is laid to rest Saturday, his successor will be decided by the Catholic Church's cardinal electors, a group of about 135 cardinals under the age of 80, who are expected to begin their conclave in early to mid-May to hold a secretive election for the next pontiff.

 "Every papal conclave comes down, in some sense, to a referendum on the papacy that has just ended," said John Allen, a longtime observer of the Vatican and editor of the Catholic news site "Crux."
 Several of the likely frontrunners would represent continuity with the direction set by Pope Francis, he said, while others would signal "a change in a slightly more traditional, conservative direction."